 Shimano Ultegra 6800 — £NA

-The new chainset uses the same spider design so changing rings is easy, so you could easily swap rings from racing to riding in the mountains without removing the cranks.
-The rear derailleur comes in short- and mid-cage lengths and can work with up to a 32-tooth sprocket on a wide-range cassette.
+This generation of Ultegra saw a new chainset that uses the same spider design as Dura-Ace,and dropped the previous difference between the spider sizes for racing and recreational chainsets.
+That made changing rings easy, so you could easily swap rings from racing to riding in the mountains without removing the cranks.
+The rear derailleur came in short- and mid-cage lengths and can work with up to a 32-tooth sprocket on a wide-range cassette.
 Cassette options range from 11-23 right up to 11-32, with plenty of options in the between the two extremes.

 For the 2017 bike model year we got a new Dura-Ace groupset, for 2018 Ultegra got a makeover and for the 2019 model year (which pretty much started in July 2018) Shimano's most popular groupset gets a makeover and a hike in model number from 5800 to R7000.